-Over time, the inside of your elbow may start to throb with occasional very sharp, stabbing pain.
-The pain may come from the tendon that attaches the muscles in your wrist to your arm bone at the elbow.
+Over time, the inside of your elbow may start to throb.
+The pain may be coming from the tendon that attaches your wrist muscles to your arm bone at the elbow.

-This condition is called “golfer’s elbow,” or medial epicondylitis, though the injury isn’t limited to golfing alone.
-Any repetitive action that uses the wrists, like turning a screwdriver or pitching a ball, can cause or aggravate it.
+This condition is called golfer’s elbow, though the injury isn’t limited to the sport.
+Any repetitive action that uses the wrists, like turning a screwdriver or pitching a ball, can cause it.

-G. Russell Huffman, MD, MPH, a board-certified orthopedic surgeon and expert in shoulder and elbow surgery with Rothman Orthopaedics, says golfer’s elbow is typically caused by repeated activity that involves turning the wrist and flexing the elbow.
+George M. White, MD, a private practice orthopedist at the AdventHealth Orthopedic Institute and medical director of the new Hand to Shoulder Center, said golfer’s elbow is typically caused by repeated activity that involves turning the wrist and flexing the elbow.

 No matter what causes their pain, a person with golfer’s elbow generally wants two things: an end to the pain and the ability to return to their hobby, sport or job.

-In rare cases of golfer’s elbow, injections and/or surgery are used to remove damaged tissue and allow the tendon to heal.
+In rare cases, when these options don’t work, injections and surgery can remove damaged tissue and allow the tendon to heal.

-Surgery is a very rare intervention.
-“Less than 10 percent of patients with this problem require surgery,” Dr. Huffman says.
+“Less than 10 percent of patients with this problem require surgery,” Dr. White says.

 Do You Have Golfer’s Elbow?

 The first thing to consider is where you’re hurting.
-If the pain comes from the inside part of the elbow, it could be golfer’s elbow.
-If it comes from the other side of your elbow, near the point, it could be a related condition, sometimes called tennis elbow or lateral epicondylitis.
+If the pain is coming from the inner curve, the inside part of the elbow, it could be golfer’s elbow.
+If it’s coming from the other side of your elbow, near the point, it could be a related condition, sometimes called tennis elbow.

-The pain of golfer’s elbow might radiate from the elbow along the inside of your forearm and may feel worse with grasping, shaking hands or lifting objects.
+The pain of golfer’s elbow might radiate from the elbow along the inside of your forearm and may feel worse with certain movements.

-Other symptoms may include a weak grip, stiffness, numbness or tenderness at the inner elbow (painful to the touch).
+Other symptoms may include a weak grip, stiffness, numbness or tenderness (pain when it’s touched).

 What Can Help?

-Dr. Huffman says there are several lines of attack to treat golfer’s elbow pain.
+Dr. White says there are several lines of attack to treat the pain of golfer’s elbow.

-The first is rest, and in many cases avoiding the repetitive activity that caused the pain for a couple of weeks will relieve it.
+The first is rest, and in many cases a couple of weeks avoiding the repetitive activity that caused the pain will relieve it.

 After the pain goes away — or, ideally, before it even starts — golfers, weight lifters and others can take steps to prevent the pain altogether.
-Dr. Huffman explains, “There are several general ways to prevent the pain of golfer’s elbow: ensure your grip is not too tight on the golf club and use proper mechanics; build forearm strength through gentle targeted exercises; routinely stretch the muscles that flex your wrist; use ice for 10 to 20 minutes after activity to reduce swelling; and take an over-the-counter oral or topical anti-inflammatory medication on active days.
+Dr. White says there are three general ways to prevent the pain of golfer’s elbow: build forearm strength through targeted exercise, ice down after activity to reduce swelling, and take an over-the-counter pain reliever on active days.

 Many athletes and hobbyists can give their elbow tendon a break by changing their form.
-Weightlifters can keep their elbows closer to their bodies and rowers can change their grip.
+Weight lifters can keep their elbows closer to their body and rowers can change their grip.